ary-na/Smart-Board/README.md

 Kapoor, V., 2022. [online] Foxinfotech.in.
 Available at: <https://www.foxinfotech.in/2019/12/github-markdown-add-an-image-to-readme-md-file.html> [Accessed 12 May 2022].

+Kasim, R., 2022.
+Is is possible to make a method execute only once?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/2665993/is-is-possible-to-make-a-method-execute-only-once> [Accessed 27 May 2022].

 Kiers, B., 2022.
 How to find the index of an element in an array in Java?. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/1522108/how-to-find-the-index-of-an-element-in-an-array-in-java> [Accessed 11 May 2022].

 Kleopatra, 2022.
 JavaFX TextArea style with css. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/51594560/javafx-textarea-style-with-css> [Accessed 22 May 2022].